- 17th July 2017 @ 9:00 am

 By the end of the course, participants will be able to critically appraise a wide range of applications of statistical regression models as presented in the literature with respect to the exploration of complex, potentially causal relationships, including the longitudinal analyses of change, mediation, non-linearity and statistical interaction.

 Knowledge will be developed that helps identify modelling strategies that are potentially erroneous and understanding alternative strategies (if they exist) that avoid the adverse impacts of mathematical coupling, the family of paradoxes called the reversal paradox (that include Simpson’s paradox, Lord’s paradox and suppression), compositional data, and inappropriate employment of ratio variables.
 This will all be set within a framework of seeking robust causal inference, with a blend of lectures and workshops that provide first-hand insight to practical worked examples.

 Many of the workshop examples that are presented in this course will be taken from the epidemiological literature, though the same multivariable statistical modelling strategies engaged will be familiar to a variety of other disciplines, and hence the relevance of the methodology and application within the course is not restricted to health researchers.
 Please get in touch if you have any questions about the suitability of the course.

 By the end of this course the participants should:

 Student rate: £225

-Funding was available from SSM for 6 Seniors and 6 ECR & 6 MCR researchers, please note that only 3 funded MCR spaces remain.
+Funding was available from SSM for 6 Seniors and 6 ECR & 6 MCR researchers, please note that only 1 funded MCR space remains.
 Please indicate on the form below if you wish to apply for the funded places, these will be allocated on a first come first serve basis; you must have been an SSM member since the beginning of this year.